Choosing an Image #

 You can insert images directly into your content using the Media Picker or the Figure macro in the editor.
 You can also style those images using Image Floats.

-Image Galleries are deprecated and will not be supported in future Umbraco-based websites.
-Social Media is the most effective place to display large sets of photos from events.
+Using Outside Services is often the most effective place to display large sets of photos from events.
+Umbraco has the ability to create an eight image Image Gallery and link out to a full album on SmugMug.
 To discuss Image Galleries and appropriate use, contact David Ryan.

 Alternative text is a way to describe images in a non-visual manner.
 It is especially important for users who cannot see the images on a website or for situations where an image is not able to be downloaded by a user’s browser.